 Misconceptions of the Pitchers Leg Lift

 Conventional wisdom coaches the pitcher to come to a Balance Point during the leg lift.
-If you analyze video of hard throwers you will find that the majority of them never come to a static balanced position at leg lift.
+If you analyze videos of hard throwers you will find that the majority of them never come to a static balanced position at leg lift.
 They start moving forward during the lifting of the leg which puts their head and front hip inside their drive leg when their leg lift is at its peak.

 The Importance of the Pitchers First Move